Skip to main content

 Read the Retry-After header

-The Retry-After header tells you exactly how many seconds to wait.
+The Retry-After header tells you exactly how many seconds to wait, computed from your organization’s refill rate.
 Always prefer this value over hardcoded delays.

 2